-- 5.48 Bearing in mind the extant planning permission for development of the land, the steps required to comply with the notice exceed what is necessary to remedy the alleged breach of planning control.
-In particular, it is unnecessary to remove the access driveway, vehicle manoeuvring and parking areas contained within the area edged red on the block plan approved under application No. P22/S3712/FUL. - 5.49 Bearing in mind the allegations in the change of use and operational development notices, the restoration of the land to its condition prior to the "material change of use to a mixed use", including "stationing of 4 caravans for residential purposes" would not require the removal of the new entrance gates and fencing, driveway and hardstanding, or removal of the appellant's 2 caravans, which were in situ prior to the alleged change of use occurring.
+- 5.47 Bearing in mind the extant planning permission for development of the land, the steps required to comply with the notice exceed what is necessary to remedy the alleged breach of planning control.
+In particular, it is unnecessary to remove the access driveway, vehicle manoeuvring and parking areas contained within the area edged red on the block plan approved under application No. P22/S3712/FUL. - 5.48 Bearing in mind the allegation in the notice, the restoration of the land to its condition prior to the "material change of use to a mixed use", including "stationing of 4 caravans for residential purposes" would not require the removal of the hardstanding, new entrance gates and fencing, or removal of the appellant's 2 caravans, which were in situ prior to the alleged change of use occurring.